Hyperbolic times in Minkowski space: The standard time coordinate in Minkowski space

 \section{The standard time coordinate in Minkowski space}

 Our stage is the two-dimensional Minkowski space.
-The Minkowski metric in standard coordinates $t\in(-\infty,\infty)$ and $x\in(-\infty, \infty)$ in natural units is \be ds^2 = -dt^2 + dx^2. \ee The negative signature in the metric gives rise to the null structure consisting of left- and right-going null rays: $v=t+x$, $u=t-x$.
-A coordinate grid in Minkowski space is depicted in Fig.~\ref{fig:standard} along with the null cone through the origin, $t\pm x=0$, representing the axes of null coordinates $\{u,v\}$.
-Solid, horizontal lines represent spacelike curves, dotted, vertical lines represent timelike curves, and dashed lines represent null curves.
+The Minkowski metric in standard coordinates $t\in(-\infty,\infty)$ and $x\in(-\infty, \infty)$ is\footnote{We use natural units in which the speed of light, $c$, and the gravitational constant,$G$, are set to unity.} \be ds^2 = -dt^2 + dx^2. \ee The Minkowski metric differs from the Euclidean metric by the presence of a time direction.
+As a consequence, the metric has a null space consisting of null rays: $v=t+x$, $u=t-x$ (Fig.~\ref{fig:standard}).
+The null space plays a fundamental role in Minkowski space with no equivalent structure in the Euclidean case.
+In particular, the analog of a circle in Minkowski space becomes an unbounded curve (Sec.~\ref{sec:spacelike}).
+Therefore, it is essential to understand the global structure of spacetime.

-The global causal structure of Minkowski space is represented in a Penrose diagram: a conformal diagram using Penrose coordinates $\{T,X\}$.
-The general idea is conformal compactification, which maps the infinite Minkowski space to a finite space with a boundary representing infinity \cite{penrose_asymptotic_1963, penrose_zero_1965}.
-Many such mappings are available, as we will review in Sec.~\ref{sec:spatial_compactifications}.
-The historical choice by Penrose is the tangent function applied to the null coordinates.
-Specifically, we introduce coordinates $U=\arctan u$ and $V=\arctan v$ which map the infinite interval $(-\infty,\infty)$ to the finite, open interval $(-\pi/2,\pi/2)$.
+A common way to represent the global causal structure of Minkowski space is to draw a Penrose diagram: a conformal diagram using Penrose coordinates $\{T,X\}$.
+The key idea is conformal compactification, which maps the infinite Minkowski space to a finite space with a boundary representing infinity \cite{penrose_asymptotic_1963, penrose2011republication}.
+Many such mappings are available, but the historical choice by Penrose is the tangent function applied to the null coordinates.
+Specifically, we introduce coordinates $U=\tan^{-1} u$ and $V=\tan^{-1} v$ which map the infinite interval $(-\infty,\infty)$ to the finite, open interval $(-\pi/2,\pi/2)$.
 Squeezing infinite distances to a finite range leads to a singular metric at the limiting points \be ds^2 = -du \, dv = -\left(\frac{1}{\cos U \, \cos V}\right)^2 dU \, dV.\ee We capture this singular behavior in a coordinate-dependent scale factor called the conformal factor $\Omega = \cos U \, \cos V$.
 Considering the conformally rescaled, regular metric $\bar{ds}^2 = \Omega^2 ds^2$, we add the limiting points of the open interval to our domain and obtain the compact interval $[-\pi/2,\pi/2]$, completing the conformal compactification.